Chittamara, Belonia: Politics

 Chittamara is part of Belonia (Vidhan Sabha constituency).

 Currently BJP is ruling in this Gram Panchayat, with 11 GP Member.

 Shri Biswajit Majumder is the current president of BJP Chittamara Village committee.

-Smt.
-Arati Majumder from this village, elected as a Panchayat Shamiti member of Bharat Chandra Nagar RD Block.
+Late Smt.
+Arati Majumder [2018 - 2023 till her death (16 December 2023)] from this village, elected as a Panchayat Shamiti member of Bharat Chandra Nagar RD Block.

-Shri.
-Bhrighuram Ram Tripura, elected as a Up-Pradhan of Chittamara GP.
+Shri.Bhrighuram Ram Tripura, elected as a Up-Pradhan of Chittamara GP.